fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 ```

-The file defines e.g. the that the entry point of the application is the <i>index.js</i> file.
+The file defines, for instance, that the entry point of the application is the <i>index.js</i> file.

 Let's make a small change to the <i>scripts</i> object: